 A mysterious pyramid built on an island floating on the water: The pyramid is divided into two parts, allowing you to enter.
 Once inside, the dazzling green scenery outside was suddenly replaced by a quiet, dark space in front of me.
 I felt like my consciousness, which had been focused on the outside, was pulled back into my own inner self.
 Then, I looked out through a slit in the pyramid.
 The view was cut out as if I were looking through a viewfinder and felt mind-opening.
 I just couldn't help but take pictures.

 The Third Island (Isle of Stage)

 This island is connected to the second island by a wooden path and has a stage where live music and other events can be held.
-In 2018, the Israeli band Butterring Trio was invited to perform here.
-I’ll share a video of the show below (unfortunately, I couldn’t make it).
+In 2018, the Israeli band Butterring Trio was invited to perform here (unfortunately, I couldn’t make it though).

 Isle of the Sun and Path of the Sun

 I personally like this piece the best.
 This stair-like monument is called “Tower of the Sun.”
 The extended wooden deck stretching from it represents “Path of the Sun,” which is closely related to this East Nara Nabari area.
 The “Path of the Sun” is said to have something to do with the ancient sun worship because many important religious sites line up at latitude 34°32’ north.
 For example, Mt.
 Miwa, Hase-dera Temple (Sakurai City, Nara Prefecture), Saiku (Meiwa Town, Mie Prefecture), Murou-ji and Mt.
 Kuroso (Soni Village, Nara Prefecture) in East Nara Nabari are located on the “Path of the Sun.”
 And the “path” of this work also runs along latitude 34°32’ north.